AgentMC/Sao19/Translate/Ru/Part7.md

 After painting the faces with brown ointment again and paying the rent the left, and morning sun dyed red greeted them with a light similar to that of ore lanterns.

-There was a distance of more than 5 kilometers from the inn to Obsidia castle, they walked enjoying the scenery of a foreign country feeling great impatience.
+There was a distance of more than 5 kilometers from the inn to Обсидия castle, they walked enjoying the scenery of a foreign country feeling great impatience.

 As they got closer to the castle the road became wider and the buildings on both sides also became fine.
 However, the number of passers-by decreased rapidly, in particular the sub-humans are completely absent.

 Eventually, a river rich in water, black as everything else in this dark world, and a fine stone bridge appeared.
-After it, there was a big gate, and the way ran gradually uphill, to a sharp obsidian mountain ─ to the imperial castle of Obsidia.
+After it, there was a big gate, and the way ran gradually uphill, to a sharp Обсидияn mountain ─ to the imperial castle of Обсидия.

 Ронье asked Кирито who stopped at the beginning of the bridge.